 Dr. Bradford is an internationally recognized scholar in the law of armed conflict, irregular and unconventional war, counterterrorism, homeland security, Middle East affairs, diplomacy, and Native American law and policy.
 He has shared his expertise with civilian and military audiences at universities, think tanks, and other public forums, and has been a commentator in U.S. and foreign media.

 Dr. Bradford published a seminal article on fighting Da’esh/ISIS in the National Security Law Journal, which explains how and why law of war professors undermine U.S. military effectiveness and erode the political will of Americans and their allies to fight against a common enemy.
 The article, Trahison des Professeurs: The Critical Law of Armed Conflict Academy as an Islamist Fifth Column, can be downloaded here: 3_NatlSecLJ_278-461_Bradford1 (1)

 The existential threat of Da’esh/ISIS, the structural problems in the U.S. political economy, the path to American Indian sovereignty and prosperity, and the causes and consequences of the erosion of traditional moral values form the basis of his research, scholarship, and advocacy.
 Dr. Bradford wrote for Communities Digital News (the Washington Times digital Op-Ed platform) http://www.commdiginews.com under the column “Brute Strength” as William Brute Bradford. http://www.commdiginews.com/author/william-brute-bradford/

 Dr. Bradford is married and has five children.
-He and his wife attend services at St. John’s Lutheran Church in Alexandria, VA, and enjoy cooking, reading, traveling, exercise, and playing with their blue great dane, Gunnar.
+He enjoys cooking, writing, reading, traveling, exercise, piano, singing, and playing with Gunnar, their great dane.